Assistant Professor · Civil & Environmental Engineering

 2022–Present

 Reviewer, Transportation Research Board Annual Meeting.
-Reviewed submissions on equity, resilience, and infrastructure vulnerability; evaluated research presentations.
+Reviewed submissions on transportation equity, resilience, and infrastructure vulnerability.

 Presentations